ericchase-library/ts-library/README.md

 ## Project Structure

-### ./docs/
+#### `docs/`

 Some light documentation for various parts of the build tools.

-### ./out/
+#### `out/`

 This folder is produced during the normal build process and would contain the final compiled/bundled source code.

-For this library project, the TypeScript under `./src/lib` is transpiled into JavaScript to produce a pure JavaScript library that you could probably use directly.
+For this library project, the TypeScript under `src/lib/` is translated into JavaScript to produce a pure JavaScript library that you could probably use directly.
 However, this is a TypeScript library, and you are meant to use the TypeScript files for development.

 **Note:**

-If you want a custom build or bundle, you'll need to modify the `./tools/build.ts` file and potentially write your own Processor and Step modules for any new functionality.
+If you want a custom build or bundle, you'll need to modify the `tools/build.ts` file and potentially write your own Processor and Step modules for any new functionality.
 Compared to the original build tools iteration, this process should be fairly easy.
 The goal, as always, is to be able to do whatever you can think of without restriction.
 While some things may be difficult or impossible, most things should be doable, and reasonably so.

 Check https://github.com/orgs/ericchase-library/repositories for pre-built template projects.
 If none of those projects seem to fit your needs, feel free to send me a message.

-### ./repo-config/
+#### `repo-config/`

 Folder used by my config file update system.
 If desired, you can manually maintain project specific config settings here, and use the update system to merge with base config settings.
 More information can be found in an earlier section.

-### ./server/
+#### `server/`

 This is a local dev server I wrote for live testing project code.
 The server folder is a separate project with its own repository at https://github.com/ericchase/tool--basic-web-server.
 It has its own config files and package dependencies that I maintain and update when needed.
-Of course, you could also use a different dev server tool like `Vite` or the `Live Server` extension for VSCode.
+Of course, you could also use a different dev tool like Vite or the Live Server extension for VSCode.
 I prefer writing and using my own server, so that's why I include it.

-### ./src/
+#### `src/`

 This folder contains _all_ of the library API files including test files.
 Please rely on the tests cases for examples.
-If you _just_ want the library files themselves, then clone one of the template projects from https://github.com/orgs/ericchase-library/repositories.

-### ./tools/
+#### `tools/`

 This folder contains the scripts we use to automate work flows, like: